ezekiellutz/Pure-Proportional-Navigation/README.md

 ![screen_3](https://user-images.githubusercontent.com/83550613/204120190-17f9c39a-9d7b-4002-9e67-b1b87ea99706.jpg)

 At this point we have calculated the relative position of the missile to the target, however this was at the previous update with respect to time.
+From this point forward, this relative position will be referred to as the "old" relative position of the missle to the target.
+The reasons for this will become apparent momentarily.

 In order to proceed, we need to know the new relative position of the missile to the target.
 In order to get this, we must now re-perform the calculations done in Figures 2a and 2b, albeit with the new target and missile position.
-In order to obtain the new position of the target, we can calculate it by doing the following:
+In order to obtain the new position of the target and the missile, we can calculate it by doing the following:

 ![screen_4](https://user-images.githubusercontent.com/83550613/204145068-54d82259-2523-4843-94ce-6f6ca23254f3.jpg)